 - In the Project Explorer view, refresh your project to display the imported images.

 There are several other files that were created automatically when you created your project.
 In the src folder, you'll see applicationui.cpp, applicationui.hpp, and main.cpp.
-These C++ source files take care of basic application functions, such as creating the application object, starting the main event loop, and loading a QML file that represents the UI of the application.
+These C++ source files take care of basic app functions, such as creating the application object, starting the main event loop, and loading a QML file that represents the UI of the app.

 In this tutorial, we won't go into the details of these source files.
 If you want to learn more about what's going on in these files, check out Create your first app.